 Once activated, you can simply upload SVG images to your media library like any other file.

 As an administrator, you can go to the admin settings page ‘Settings’ > ‘SVG Support’ and restrict SVG file uploads to administrators only and even define a custom CSS class to target if you wish.

 "style-svg" (or the custom class you defined) to your IMG tags that you want this plugin to swap out with your actual SVG code.
-You can also remove any other attributes from the tag and use CSS to manage the size.
-There is also a setting to automatically add your class to the IMG tag for you when you're inserting it in to a post or page.

 <img class="style-svg" alt="alt-text" src="image-source.svg" />

 The whole IMG tag element will now be dynamically replaced by the actual code of your SVG, making the inner content targetable.